phac-nml/pipeline-standards/README.md

 2. Using an Optional Configuration File

-   - Alternatively, create an optional configuration file that includes the `override_default_container_registry` parameter with the desired default boolean value.
+   - Alternatively, create an optional configuration file that includes the `override_configured_docker_registry` parameter with the desired default boolean value.
 Include this configuration file in the pipeline by using the `-c` option in commandline.

 Example command: